 Clif Family Winery operates a beautiful open-to-the-public tasting room in St. Helena called Velo Vino or in Italian, “Bicycle Wine”.
 This is a fitting name because this is the same family that makes Clif Bars which are known world wide by bicyclists and other outdoor adventurers.
 They released their first vintage in 2006.
 The founders of Clif Bar, Gary Erickson and Kit Crawford have always enjoyed good wine and found inspiration to start a winery during extended bike tour stops at villa estate wineries in Northern Italy.

-They also own the Clif Bar Farm (all organically farmed) east of Angwin and their wines are made at a nearby custom crush facility.
+All of their wines are made at a nearby custom crush facility.
 Sarah Gott is one of their winemakers.
-She has has a lot of winemaking experience in the Napa Valley having been winemaker at well-regarded wineries such as Quintessa and Joseph Phelps.
+She has has extensive wine making experience in the Napa Valley having been winemaker at well-regarded wineries such as Quintessa and Joseph Phelps.
 The grapes used in their wine are sourced from vineyards that are becoming increasingly organic.
 Their philosophy is that blended wines make great wines and as a result all of their wines contain several varietals.
 They make several whites and the rest are made from red varietals.

 The tasting room is located on busy Highway 29 in the south part of the St. Helena city limits.
 St. Helena requires all wine to be poured in new tasting rooms within the city limits to be from the Napa Valley.
 As a result Clif’s Hill Climber wines are not poured here – only their Napa wines are on the tasting menu.
-The nice thing about their Napa wines is they are all small production, usually around several hundred cases and are only available online and directly from the tasting room; they are not distributed.
-Several different tasting options are presented, all paired with their “mountain mixes” – nuts and dried fruits.
+All their Napa wines are small production – usually only several hundred cases and are only available online and directly from the tasting room.
+These wines are not distributed.
+Several different tasting options are presented, all paired with their “mountain mixes” of nuts and dried fruits.

 During our most recent visit we sampled several of their young Sauvignon Blancs.
 The 2010 Rte Napa Valley Sauvignon Blanc shows notes of lime and pineapple on the nose with flavors of stone fruit as well as pear.
 The 2010 Napa Valley Sauvignon Blanc is slightly blended with Chardonnay – is smoother, rounder and has a bit more weight.
 This is a clean easy to drink wine – great for summer events on warm days.